-- Any Vessel which is heavier than the maximum weight limit for the rotators - Any Vessel that is larger/smaller than the maximum/minimum diameter that - (If the rotators have polyurethane or rubber tyres) Do not use on preheated vessels above 70°C.
+- Any Vessel which is heavier than the maximum weight limit for the rotators - Any Vessel that is larger/smaller than the maximum/minimum diameter that can be supported. - (If the rotators have polyurethane or rubber tyres) Do not use on preheated vessels above 70°C.